Photo Description: Alexander Lester speaking at the Black Scranton Project's Juneteenth Jubilee.

-I work as an Adjunct Instructor of Philosophy and Social Science at Lackawanna College, an Adjunct Instructor of Philosophy at Luzerne County Community College, and I am a Board Member and the Director of Education for The Black Scranton Project, a public history non-profit focusing on giving a voice to an overlooked community in Scranton, Pennsylvania's history.
+I work as an Adjunct Instructor of Philosophy and Social Science at Lackawanna College, an Adjunct Instructor of Philosophy at Luzerne County Community College, as well as an Adjunct Instructor of Arts and Sciences at Laboure College.
+I am also a Board Member and the Director of Education for The Black Scranton Project, a public history non-profit focusing on giving a voice to an overlooked community in Scranton, Pennsylvania's history.

 I am also the founder and organizer of The Popular Culture and Pedagogy Twitter Conference which is my second venture into the Digital Humanities, the first was working with a team of scholars to produce a lib-guide at Bowling Green State University about media literacy.